 Overall, respondents did not particularly feel that they wanted to influence the Church, or that they wanted entertainment and fun from the Church.
 The rest of the responses varied by age group with provision of Personal validation, Connecting with others, and Passion being the most important for 16 and 17 year old respondents.
+There was also a significant difference between the responses of the whole group of respondents and Catholic youth and so both are presented in the table below.
 However, the rest of the respondents were reasonably similar in seeking the following from the Church in order of importance: